alinaqi/gpt-newspaper-podcast/README.md

 GPT Newspaper consists of six specialized sub-agents in LangChain's new [LangGraph Library](https://github.com/langchain-ai/langgraph):

-1. **Search Agent**: Scours the web for the latest and most relevant news.
+1. **Search Agent**: Scours the web for the latest and most relevant news using Perplexity AI's powerful search capabilities.
 2. **Curator Agent**: Filters and selects news based on user-defined preferences and interests.
 3. **Writer Agent**: Crafts engaging and reader-friendly articles.
 4. **Critique Agent** Provide feedback to the writer until article is approved.